 The nursing process should be used as a foundation that a nurse uses to learn and practice thinking like a nurse.
 This foundational and fundamental framework is already integrated into the nursing curriculum and remains relevant to nursing practice.

 Some educators have suggested that the nursing process is the reason nurses aren’t prepared for practice and after 60 years needs to be considered.
 I strongly disagree — the nursing process isn’t the problem.
 It’s how we’re teaching it.

 Just as the nursing curriculum is structured from simple to complex, the first framework of nurse thinking should also be simple and fundamental.

 The second framework that builds on the nursing process is Tanner’s Clinical Judgment Model.

-This is a proven research- and evidence-based framework first published in 2006.
+This is a research- and practice-based framework first published in 2006 that was derived from a synthesis of over 190 nursing studies on clinical judgment by Chris Tanner.
 The model aligns with the nursing process to successfully develop the clinical reasoning skills students must master for practice and licensure.